-- 9.1 This policy is proposed in response to the increase in the number of second and holiday homes in some parts of the neighbourhood area.
-While it is understood that in some cases holiday homes can bring financial benefits to areas by the way of local spending by holiday makers, the lack of year-round, and or principal residency means that some places, such as Guyzance, Cavil Head and Bank House are beginning to lose their sense of community. - 9.2 The following policy ANP2 is specifically about principal residency dwellings and limits all new housing to principal residency dwellings, where the net number of non-principal residency dwellings (second homes, holiday homes and holiday lets) in that area exceeds 20% at the time of the application. - 9.3 For the purposes of this policy, the principal residency areas are broken down into three distinct areas as set out below: - Acklington village (within the settlement boundary defined in the Northumberland Local Plan 2022), - Guyzance Conservation Area as defined on the policies map, - the rest of the neighbourhood area (including the hamlets and farmsteads, excluding Acklington and Guyzance areas cited above) - 9.4 At the time of drafting, Guyzance Village (within the Conservation Area boundary) has approximately 29% second homes/holiday lets2, and Acklington village has an estimated 4%.
-Unless it can be demonstrated that non-principal residency dwellings have fallen below 20%, any new dwellings, either new-build or conversions within the Conservation Area boundary for Guyzance will be principal residency only.
+- 9.1 This policy is about the increase in the number of second and holiday homes and holiday lets in the Guyzance Conservation Area.
+While it is understood that in some cases holiday homes can bring financial benefits to areas by way of local spending by holiday makers, the lack of year-round or principal residency means that some places such as Guyzance are beginning to lose their sense of community. - 9.2 The following policy ANP2 is specifically about principal residency dwellings and limits all new housing to principal residency dwellings, where the net number of second homes, holiday homes and holiday lets in that area exceeds 20%. - 9.3 The following policy ANP2 is specifically about principal residency dwellings and limits all new housing to principal residency dwellings, where the County Council's annual monitoring shows that the net number of second homes, holiday homes and commercial holiday lets in that area exceeds 20% of the total housing stock. - 9.4 At the time of drafting, Guyzance Conservation Area has approximately 29% second and holiday homes and holiday lets.
+Unless it can be demonstrated that non-principal residency dwellings have fallen below 20%, any new dwellings (new-builds and conversions) within this area will be principal residency only.

-Policy ANP2 - Principal Residency Dwellings
+Policy ANP2: Principal Residency Dwellings